illiliti/eiwd/src/iwd.config.rst

        if you do not want **iwd** to manage netdevs for another reason.
 For most users with an upstream driver it should be safe to omit/disable this setting.

+       This setting is deprecated, please use [DriverQuirks].DefaultInterface instead.

    * - AddressRandomization
      - Values: **disabled**, once, network